pantheon-systems/documentation/source/_docs/guides/jira.md

 </div>

 ## Configure Quicksilver Integration
-The next step is to add Pantheon's Jira integration script to the [private path](/docs/private-paths/#private-path-for-files) of your site's codebase.
-The private path within the site repository is tracked in version control and is accessible by PHP, but not the web.
+The next step is to add Pantheon's example [Quicksilver](/docs/quicksilver) integration script for Jira to the [private path](/docs/private-paths/#private-path-for-code) of your site's codebase.
+The private path within the codebase is tracked in version control and is accessible by PHP, but not the web.

 1. If you haven't done so already, [clone your Pantheon site repository](/docs/git/#clone-your-site-codebase) and navigate to the project's root directory (replace `<site>`):